Frequently Asked Questions

 Fairness is the most important part of the union contract.
 The same rules apply to everyone.
 If any worker feels that he or she is not being treated fairly, then he or she still has the opportunity to complain to the supervisor, just like before.
 But under a union contract, the supervisor or manager no longer has the final say.
 They are no longer judge and jury.
 If the worker is not satisfied with the response of the supervisor, the worker can file a grievance.

-The first step of a grievance procedure is for the steward to accompany the worker to try and resolve the problem with the supervisor.
+The first step of a grievance procedure is for a Union Steward to accompany the worker to try and resolve the problem with the supervisor.
 If the worker is not satisfied, the steward and the employee, with help from the Union Business Manager, can bring the grievance to higher management.
 If the complaint is not resolved, then the issue can be placed before an outside neutral judge called an arbitrator.

 How many electricians over the age of 45 do you see on the non-union jobs?
 Overall, not many?
 That’s because non-union construction employers do not provide the fringe benefits that older electricians need.

 As an electrician grows older, benefits become more important.
-The likelihood of major surgery, heart attack, disabling illness, etc., increases.
+The likelihood increases of major surgery, heart attack, disabling illness, or knee and back problems.
 The need to earn decent retirement benefits also becomes more urgent.
 Because of this, many older electricians leave the non-union construction industry to accept other jobs in order to obtain the benefit coverage they know they need.

-As union electricians, we have excellent fringe benefits and, as we grow older, we are covered by minimum employment quotas as well.
+As union electricians, you have excellent fringe benefits and, as you age, you are covered by minimum employment quotas set up in the contract.

 IBEW Local # 300